- Version 1.0: Initial release

 - Version 1.8: Add v18.01 features

-Countly is world's leading open source mobile and web analytics software, focusing on ease of use, extensibility and feature richness.
-Countly includes a server, a mobile SDK (for mobile analytics), or a web SDK (for web analytics), all of which you can freely use in your own company for your applications under license terms.
+Countly is the world's leading open-source mobile and web analytics software, focusing on usability, extensibility, and feature diversity.
+Countly includes a server, a mobile SDK (for mobile analytics), or a web SDK (for web analytics), all of which you can freely use in your own company for your applications under the license terms.

-- Choose your Linux edition (e.g Countly Community Edition or Enterprise Edition), by looking at comparison table.
+- Choose your Linux edition (e.g., Countly Lite or Countly Enterprise) after having looked through this comparison table.

-- Install the server application so it’s ready to collect data or use a preinstalled server.
+- Install the server application, so it is ready to collect data or use a preinstalled server.

-- Implement SDK in your application for mobile analytics.
+- Implement the SDK in your application for mobile analytics.

-- Put the application in your device and test, or, visit your web application so it starts sending data.
+- Put the application in your device and test or visit your web application to get it to start sending data.

-- If tests are successful, send the application to Appstore/Google Play.
+- If the tests are successful, send the application to the App Store or Google Play.

-This guide is all about an introduction to Countly.
-It expects that you already integrated mobile or web SDKs in your mobile or web environment, or ready to integrate.
+This guide is an introduction to Countly.
+It assumes that you have already integrated mobile or web SDKs in your mobile or web environment, or that you are ready to integrate.

-Since Countly is quite a big and extensive product, we have explained many features in their respective pages and left the basic dashboard usage here.
+Since Countly is quite a large, extensive product, we have explained many features in their respective pages and left the basic Dashboard usage here.

 Other features that you may want to read in detail are as follows: